-The proposal will provide secure cycle storage provision as shown on the ground floor plan for 20 cycles.
+The proposal will provide secure cycle storage provision as shown on the ground floor plan for 20 cycles across two tier cycle racks.

 The provision will meet the future demands of the occupant's onsite with additional visitor capacity.
 The local amenities including parks, schools, shops and services are all accessible by cycling.